-After burying Spider-man alive, impersonating him, and defeating an enemy Spider-man couldn't, Kraven killed himself because after proving himself better than Spider-man in every way, he had defeated what was supposed to be the ultimate prey and had nothing left to hunt.
-Yes that's incredibly flawed logic, especially in the Marvel Universe, but Kraven was insane.
+Kraven's Last Hunt: After burying Spider-Man alive, impersonating him, and defeating an enemy Spider-Man couldn't, Kraven kills himself because after proving himself better than Spider-Man in every way, he has defeated what is supposed to be the ultimate prey and has nothing left to hunt.
+Yes that's incredibly flawed logic, especially in the Marvel Universe, but Kraven is insane.

 Susan Smith of Funky Winkerbean attempted suicide when she realized that the teacher she had a crush on loved someone else.
 She's probably contemplating it again.
 Also had another character commit suicide when he realized he wouldn't make valedictorian.
 What is it with Batuik wanting smart people to kill themselves?